What’s the Best Trade to Learn for You?

 Structural engineering involves working with architects and other professional engineers to help design structures such as houses, hospitals, bridges, office blocks, ships, oil rigs, aircrafts and more.
 A structural engineer will also be responsible for choosing appropriate materials for jobs such as steel, concrete, timber, and other materials.

-Qualifications needed – Most structural engineers will enter the field with a degree in civil or structural engineering.
+The majority of structural engineers in the UK will enter the field with a degree in civil or structural engineering.

 Plasterer